Everglades Fast Facts

 - Everglades National Park is one of relatively few places on Earth where you may see both alligators and saltwater crocodiles, sometimes in the same body of water.
 Crocodiles are seen much less often than alligators; one of the best places to see them is usually the Flamingo Marina.

 Where is Everglades National Park?

 Everglades National Park is located at the southern tip of Florida, preserving a relatively small portion of the original Everglades ecosystem.
 This still makes it the third largest US national park outside of Alaska.
 The cities of Homestead and Florida City are near the most visited portion of the park.
 Further directions and maps can be found at Getting to Everglades.

 More About Everglades

 We have pages on all sorts of things about Everglades National Park.
-Choose from the menu above the map, or from right here.
-We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, HD Video Clips, and pages to buy Books, Trail Maps, and DVD & Blu-ray.
+We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, HD Video Clips, and pages to buy Books and Trail Maps.
 You could also check out the park’s Photo Gallery.